Piercing guides

 Vertical helix – Pierced through the rim at the top of the cartilage for a bolder, statement placement

-Hidden helix - Positioned just inside the upper fold of the ear, designed to discre
+Hidden helix - Positioned just inside the upper fold of the ear, designed to discreetly showcase jewellery from the front while remaining concealed from the side.

 Helix piercings are usually more uncomfortable than lobe piercings as they pass through cartilage.
 Most people describe the sensation as a quick pinch with pressure, followed by tenderness that settles over time.